Access Requirements

 Foreign Bachelors

 Foreign Bachelor in Arts and LettersStudent must have followed at least 30 credits of courses in linguistics and/or language sciences.
-Access based on application Maximum 60 credits of supplementary classes integrated into the Master's programme (consult Access on the file)
+Access based on application Maximum 60 credits of supplementary classes integrated into the Master's programme (consult Access on the file).
+All applicants must check that they meet the specific access requirements.

 Non university Bachelors